 - Interpersonal effectiveness

-In a lot of cases, a person undergoing treatment does not have important life skills they need to get out of the dangerous cycle of substance abuse, or if they do, these skills need improvement.
+In many cases, a person undergoing treatment does not have important life skills they need to get out of the dangerous cycle of substance abuse, or if they do, these skills need improvement.
 A therapist’s duty is to assess the areas of a person’s life that need intervention.
 Once these aspects have been identified, they can finally work together to fight dysfunctional behaviors and develop important life skills.

 When this is accomplished, a person, whether an adult, young adult, or child, can develop a clear mind and remain focused on their road to recovery.
 Also, they know the potential threats that can ruin their sobriety.
 Should complications arise, they can avoid these triggers and cope accordingly.

 There is no shame in seeking help to fight addiction.
 Our substance abuse treatment programs can help you heal and recover.
 Although complicated, this rewarding process needs medical expertise.
-But what makes a dialectical behavior therapy program unique is helps individuals stay sober through imparting critical life skills.
+But what makes a dialectical behavior therapy program unique is helps individuals stay sober by imparting critical life skills.
 This treatment is the best way to achieve a healthy mind and body.
 So contact us today at 833.625.0398 to learn more.